Become an IPIC Member today!

 3. other practice for at least two years in the fields of patent, trademark, industrial design or copyright law, as a lawyer authorized to practice law by the law society of any province of Canada or the Chamber of Notaries in the Province of Quebec.

 In addition, an applicant for admission as an In-house Associate shall be employed as his or her principal occupation at the time of their application by a single employer and provide services only for and on behalf of that employer.
-Such employer may be a corporation or an unincorporated business.
+Such employer must be a corporation or an unincorporated business.

 Student